jaganmn/flint/README.md

 GNU MPFR and GNU MP are dependencies of FLINT, so they should be installed (if not already) automatically when you install FLINT.
+Repositories for older systems may provide too old (< 3.0.0) versions of FLINT.
+On such systems, one can download a recent source tarball from [here](https://github.com/flintlib/flint/releases) and build FLINT from the sources.

 If you use macOS and you obtained R from a CRAN binary, then follow the instructions [here](https://mac.r-project.org/bin/) to install